tialaramex/realistic/README.md

 `Rational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap

 In some places these APIs provide a `Problem` where the Java throws various Exception classes.
-Some programming errors will panic but ordinary arithmetic operations should only fail with a `Problem` such a `Problem::DivideByZero`.
+Some programming errors will panic but ordinary arithmetic operations should only fail with a `Problem` such as `Problem::DivideByZero`.

 Many APIs use `Option<T>` where the analogous Java relies on nullability, others use `Result<Real, Problem>` to reflect the possibility of unrecoverable errors during either parsing or approximation of results.